Skip to main contentSkip to data table

 • Endpoint: GET https://api.gold-api.com/price/XAU (gold), GET https://api.gold-api.com/price/XAG (silver)

-• Request volume: 2 requests per cooldown-eligible sync-fx-rates run (gold + silver), with no repo-level rate limiter; the quarter-hourly trigger is internally gated to upstream work every 30 minutes.
+• Request volume: 2 requests per claimed sync-fx-rates cadence bucket (gold + silver), with no repo-level rate limiter; the quarter-hourly trigger maps to one upstream-work bucket every 30 minutes.

-• Fallback: If the gold-api.com live fetch fails, sync-fx-rates.ts now derives a fresh commodity reference from the just-written stablecoins cache (peer median across tracked gold tokens; single tracked silver token for silver) before inheriting the previous cached metal rate.
+• Fallback: If the gold-api.com live fetch fails or fails the peer-median cross-check, sync-fx-rates.ts now derives a fresh commodity reference from the just-written stablecoins cache (peer median across tracked gold tokens; single tracked silver token for silver) before inheriting the previous cached metal rate.
 This keeps /api/health anchored to an actually fresh commodity reference when the anonymous metals endpoint is blocked from Workers.

 Backfill (backfill-depegs.ts)